 Paul Sarris, CPRC, CPRM

-Paul has been an active member in the recovery community for over 29 years, and has experience mentoring and assisting individuals with their recovery, as well as, providing support and guidance to individuals to sustain long-term recovery from an addiction to alcohol or other drugs.
+Paul has been an active member in the recovery community for over 30 years and has experience mentoring and assisting individuals with their recovery, as well as, providing support and guidance to individuals to sustain long-term recovery from a substance use disorder.
 Paul’s underlying core values of never giving up, always keep trying, and it’s never too late to change, has helped guide and serve him and others in the community.
 His passion and dedication to serve and help others has helped to develop and expand the Peer Recovery Coaching program at CARE.
 Paul holds credentials as both a Certified Peer Recovery Coach and a Certified Peer Recovery Mentor.
 He is also a trainer with the Connecticut Community for Addiction Recovery.

 The parenting conference was a great learning experience.
 There were multiple topics that impact our children and resources were provided to enhance our parenting skills.

 Shalynn R: The Reason I Want to Be A Social Worker